TIBCOSoftware/TCSTK-base-app/readme.md

 # License
 Copyright © 2021.
 TIBCO Software Inc.<br>
 This file is subject to the license terms contained in the license file that is distributed with this file.

-Please see tpc.txt for details of license and dependent third party components referenced by this library.
+Please see 'TIB_cloud-starters-toolkit_x.x.x_license'.pdf/.txt for details of license and dependent third party components referenced by this library.